intel/cc-oci-runtime/proxy/README.md

 ## Protocol

-The proxy protocol is composed of JSON messages: requests and responses.
-Each of these message is on a separate line.
-The snippet below is showing two requests (`hello` and `hyper` commands) and their corresponding responses:
+The proxy protocol is composed of messages: requests and responses.
+These form a small RPC protocol, requests being similar to a function call and responses encoding the result of the call.

+Each message is composed of a header and some data:

 ```
-{ "id": "hello", "data": { "containerId": "foo", "ctlSerial": "/tmp/sh.hyper.channel.0.sock", "ioSerial": "/tmp/sh.hyper.channel.1.sock"  } }
-{"success":true}
-{"id": "hyper", "data": { "name": "ping" }}
-{"success":true}
+  ┌────────────────┬────────────────┬──────────────────────────────┐
+  │  Data Length   │    Reserved    │  Data (request or response)  │
+  │   (32 bits)    │    (32 bits)   │     (data length bytes)      │
+  └────────────────┴────────────────┴──────────────────────────────┘
 ```

+- `Data Length` is in bytes and encoded in network order.
+- `Reserved` is reserved for future use.
+- `Data` is the JSON-encoded request or response data

+On top of of this request/response mechanism, the proxy defines `payloads`, which are effectively the various function calls defined in the API.

-Requests have 2 fields: the payload `id` and and its `data`.
+Requests have 2 fields: the payload `id` (function name) and its `data` (function argument(s))

 ```
 type Request struct {
 	Id    string          `json:"id"`
-	Data *json.RawMessage `json:"data"`
+	Data *json.RawMessage `json:"data,omitempty"`
 }
 ```